Xundrug/MolGpKa/README.md

 * pickle

 ## Usage

+`example.ipynb` is a example scripts of using MolGpKa.
+We use 3dmol.js to visualize the calculation results.

 This is a example file format for model training, validation and test, including `idx` and `acd_pka`. `idx` is the atom id for the ionizable groupcenter, `acd_pka` is the calculation pka value from ChEMBL database.
 ```
 datasets/mols.sdf